one-sameer/CS2202_Project/README.md

-# Indian Railway Ticket Reservation System
+# CS2202 Project: Indian Railway Ticket Reservation System

 This is a **DBMS mini-project** built using MySQL that simulates a real-world railway ticket reservation system.
 It includes ticket booking, cancellations, RAC/Waitlist handling, payment management, and powerful analytical queries.